markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 - Verify that image, price and icons displaying product info display :heavy_check_mark:
 - Verify that quick add button appears for all items and clicking this adds 1 of the item to the shopping cart :heavy_check_mark:
 - Verify that clicking on the item image takes the user to the menu item display page :heavy_check_mark:
 - Verify that is logged in as a superuser there is an option to edit or delete item and CRUD operations have been tested on the relevant links :heavy_check_mark:

+Notes
+Deleting a menu item when it is in the cart causes and error.

 #### Menu Item Detail page